vermaayushjivan-alt/safarbuddy-v2/SESSION_HANDOFF.md

 Current milestone

+P0.3 Steps 2-5 (2026-09-05, this session) — hotel-owner onboarding dashboard, built on Step 1's already-complete owner-scoped layer (see DOC_DEBT.md item 8).
+CODE COMPLETE, NOT VERIFIED — same sandbox limitation as every session below: no node_modules and no network, so tsc/eslint could not be run at all this session, and no live Supabase was reachable for a functional walkthrough.
+New: src/app/hotel-owner/page.tsx (the route's first real page — layout.tsx has been role-gating an empty route since Step 1) and src/components/owner/OwnerHotelForm.tsx.
+Modified: src/components/public/PropertyListingForm.tsx (Step 3 — auto-redirects to /hotel-owner when submitPropertyListing() reused an existing session instead of creating a new one) and src/actions/auth.ts (Step 4 — loginAction's default landing, i.e. no explicit ?redirectTo, now sends a plain hotel_owner to /hotel-owner instead of "/").
+Full detail, including the exact walkthrough steps still needed and the two scope assumptions made where the milestone's own docs never specified behavior (RULE 12), is in CHANGELOG.md's 2026-09-05 entry and PROJECT_STATUS.md v15.

+Also this session: DOC_DEBT.md item 6 (mangled "CHANGELOG (1).md"/"PROJECT_STATUS (1) (1).md" filenames) was reopened yet again in the delivered zip — renamed to canonical a third time.
+Given the recurrence (closed/reopened at least four times now across 2026-08-28, 2026-09-03, and 2026-09-05), DOC_DEBT.md now suggests this be fixed at whatever export/upload step produces the zip, rather than re-patched every session.

+Also this session, later: the user ran src/db/sql/011_vendor03_hotel_facilities.sql manually against production Supabase and confirmed via information_schema.columns — both public.hotel_facilities and public.hotel_facility_links exist with every expected column and correct type.
+VENDOR-03 M1 is now DEPLOYMENT READY (RULE 13/35).
+This unblocks functionally testing M2 (the live "List Your Property" form) end-to-end for the first time — still not done, since that requires a real browser walkthrough this sandbox cannot perform.

+Previous milestone

-HOME-HOTEL-SEARCH-01 (2026-09-03, this session) — homepage Hero switched to Hotels-primary with a real functional search (new src/components/public/HotelSearchBar.tsx, HotelRepository.searchPublishedHotels(), /hotels now accepts city/checkin/checkout/guests and carries them through room + booking links into BookingForm's initial values).
+HOME-HOTEL-SEARCH-01 (2026-09-03) — homepage Hero switched to Hotels-primary with a real functional search (new src/components/public/HotelSearchBar.tsx, HotelRepository.searchPublishedHotels(), /hotels now accepts city/checkin/checkout/guests and carries them through room + booking links into BookingForm's initial values).
 CODE COMPLETE, NOT VERIFIED — this sandbox has no node_modules and no network, so tsc/eslint could not be run at all this session (not even the usual "clean except fonts" build check).
 Must be typechecked/linted and walked through on a real dev server (search from homepage → results filter by city → book with dates pre-filled) before being trusted.
 Full detail in CHANGELOG.md's 2026-09-03 HOME-HOTEL-SEARCH-01 entry, including three explicitly-scoped-out gaps: no availability filter on hotel search (dates don't yet narrow which hotels show up), no checked-in/checked-out operational status for bookings, and other verticals (Flights/Bus/etc.) remain "Coming soon" placeholders with no backend.

 P0.3 audit continuation (2026-08-28, session after VENDOR-03/M2 below) — this is the actual most recent session; it was recorded in CHANGELOG.md at the time but never backfilled into this file or PROJECT_STATUS.md until now (DOC_DEBT.md item 10).
 Re-verified SESSION_HANDOFF_2026-08-28_P0_FIXES.md's claim that P0.3 Step 1 (owner-scoped repository/action layer) was "not yet started" — false, Step 1 was already fully present (VendorRepository.getVendorByOwnerUserId(), src/lib/auth/owner-context.ts, owner-hotel.actions.ts, owner-room-type.actions.ts, all confirmed on disk — see DOC_DEBT.md item 8).
 Steps 2-5 (onboarding wizard page, post-submit redirect, first-login smart redirect, submitted-for-review screen) confirmed genuinely NOT started — src/app/hotel-owner/ contains only layout.tsx.